VladMinzatu/go-projects/burn-rate-based-alerting/README.md

 ...
 ```
 Then the response time will be cut to 12m.
 If you feel this is a little too long, you can lower the percentage of error budget used slightly and this will give you an alert with a lower burn rate and that will trigger more quickly.

-### What params should you choose?
-using code in this repo, for configuration and scenario, print time to alerting.
-Tune, no right answer - multi window explained in the book

 ### This is not the end of the story